sergio11/eclipserecon/README.md

 > ⚠️ **Disclaimer**: This tool is intended for ethical hacking and educational purposes only.
 Always ensure you have authorization before testing any systems.

+> ⚠️ All tests and security analysis workflows in **EclipseRecon** were conducted in a controlled environment using deliberately vulnerable websites based on the VPLE (Vulnerable Web Platform for Learning and Exploitation) virtual machine, which is designed specifically for security testing and training purposes.
+This testing was carried out in a dedicated **lab environment** to ensure ethical use and avoid unauthorized access to any external systems.
+The results of these tests demonstrate the tool’s effectiveness in identifying vulnerabilities in a controlled, safe, and legal environment.
+>
 <p align="center">
   <img src="https://img.shields.io/badge/langchain-1C3C3C?style=for-the-badge&logo=langchain&logoColor=white" />
   <img src="https://img.shields.io/badge/Kali_Linux-557C94?style=for-the-badge&logo=kali-linux&logoColor=white" />